-A master plan is currently being developed for each of the Tsawwassen and Swartz Bay terminals and is expected to be developed for the Duke Point terminal in the near term.
-These plans will outline terminal development and revenue enhancement opportunities.
+Master plans are being developed for the Tsawwassen, Swartz Bay and Duke Point terminals outlining terminal development and revenue enhancement opportunities.
 A general plan is intended to be developed for the minor terminals.
 Significant upgrades were recently completed at Horseshoe Bay and Departure Bay terminals.
 These upgrades generally meet BC Ferries' current requirements at Horseshoe Bay; however, further development at Departure Bay is expected.
 Significant capital expenditures will be required over the next decade to develop and upgrade BC Ferries' terminals.
 The Tsawwassen and Swartz Bay terminals are currently undergoing passenger facility upgrades.
 In addition to facility upgrades, over \$25 million is expected to be spent on the replacement of marine structures at Tsawwassen over the next two years.